 Photography courtesy Four Seasons Hotels and Resorts

 Comprising around 800 buildings, the former home of China’s imperial rulers resembles a mini-city.
 Located at the heart of the ancient capital, and originally surrounded by sturdy walls with watchtowers, the Forbidden City earned its name by being off-limits to anyone outside the official court.
-The largest and best preserved of China’s historic sites, it is also one of Beijing’s most visited attractions, so it’s best to arrive early to beat the crowds.
+The best preserved of China’s historic sites, it is also one of Beijing’s most visited attractions, so it’s best to arrive early to beat the crowds.
 It would take days to cover the whole complex, but a tour around the major halls, pavilions and gardens can be completed in a few hours.
 Afterwards, climb Jingshan Hill for photogenic views over the Forbidden City.

 Beijing’s malls, such as Sanlitun Village, The Place and China World Trade Center are impressively modern purchasing palaces housing the world’s top designer stores and boutique brands.
 For traditional Chinese foods, tea, silk clothing and home wares, take a stroll down Qianmen Street.
 Once the commercial centre of Beijing, this redeveloped street south of Tiananmen Square is home to some of China’s longest established brands.
 Afterwards, wander along the less crowded Dashilan Street and the atmospheric Liulichang hutong, which is flanked by small stores selling works of calligraphy, paintings, fine porcelain and Chinese musical instruments.